tjelvar-olsson/tjelvar-olsson.github.io/_drafts/saving-a-file-object-to-string.md

 ```

 And that makes all the tests pass.
-However, it still has the ugly side-effect
+However, this code still has the ugly
-of hijacking the ``tmp.txt`` file.
-It is time to refactor the code to make it
+side-effect of hijacking the ``tmp.txt`` file.
+It is time to refactor the code
-less nasty.
+to make it less nasty.
 Let us make use of the
 [``tempfile``](https://docs.python.org/2/library/tempfile.html) module.

 ```python